apiel/zicBox/NOTE.md

 ## Pixel TODO

 - TODO provide more than 12 params for engine...

-- TODO rec view -> make a small thing showing what is recorded now.
-Might also, show what is currently selected.
-    - > should we put text, saying record over currently saved...
-But even wonder if we should not find a way to record over the playing one... maybe it should just record all the time... so it could also solve midi keyboard...

 - TODO another kick engine 2 knobs for the freq env.
 First one move the cursor over the envelop from 0 to 100%, the second change the pitch value at the given point.
   - should envlop impatch filter as well??